-This two-and-a-half-day course offers the ideal training opportunity for moving into the field of auditing clinical studies.
+This course offers the ideal training opportunity for moving into the field of auditing clinical studies.
 The course will be of value to those familiar with Good Clinical Practice (GCP), but aiming to apply the principles to auditing; and for those who have audited in other disciplines but are new to GCP.
-The first afternoon of the course provides an introduction to Good Clinical Practice.
-The remaining two days concentrate on the practicalities of clinical trial auditing.
-Workshops give the delegates practical experience of using auditing techniques in a GCP context.
+Having knowledge of Good Clinical Practice prior to attending will maximise their learning in how to audit against the guidelines.
+The Workshops give the delegates practical experience of using auditing techniques in a GCP context.
 All of the tutors are seasoned auditors who relate theory to their own experiences.

 By the end of the course delegates will have